 add generous squirt of Heinz ketchup. (maybe 1/4 cup if had to guess)

-five or so shakes of worcheshire sauce
+six or so generous shakes of worcheshire sauce

 1/2 tsp of black pepper

 1 tsp of salt